 As the name suggests, Rookery Bay is a fantastic destination for birders and nature lovers.
 It’s common to see birds of prey like osprey, bald eagles, and hawks; coastal water birds like herons, anhingas, and ibises; and beach-nesting birds like black skimmers and Least Terns.

 For those not entirely interested in the birds, the nature center offers kayak and boat tours where you can learn about the importance of estuary environments, spot manatees, dolphins, alligators, and even some crocodiles.

-A once forgotten corner of Miami is now a thriving entertainment district filled with newly developed breweries, coffee shops, bars, nightclubs, and magnificent street art.
+A once forgotten corner of Miami is now a thriving entertainment district filled with newly developed breweries, coffee shops, bars, nightclubs, and tons of fun and unique things to do – including marveling at magnificent street art.

 The Wynwood Walls, in particular, is the finest collection of art in the neighborhood with its vibrancy perfectly encapsulating the cultural influences of Miami.
 Touring the walls will take you along beautifully painted alleyways, gardens, and galleries.